Chiron8/Glaciera-Dots/README.md

 My dotfiles I use for my Gentoo Linux system

+> [!WARNING]
+> Due to the high number of calls, wttr.in is temporarily unavailable!
+> This means the weather widget will output an error, I am currently switching to openweather

 ## 🧑‍💻 Programs
 - 🪟 Window manager - Hyprland
 - 📏 Bar - Waybar